accelero-cloud/appkernel/README.md

 - Custom ID Fields
 - MongoDB Aggregation Framework
 - Powered by Flask

-## Why Appkernel?
-We've spent the time on analysing the stack, made the hard choices for you in terms of Database/ORM/Security/Rate Limiting and so on, so you don't have to.
-You can focus entirely on your logic and become the rockstar hero delivering business value on day one of your project.

 ### Why did we built this?
 * We had the need to build a myriad of small services in our daily business, ranging from data-aggregation pipelines, to housekeeping services and